Health Information Updates

 The Weight-control Information Network (WIN) has updated its resource, Active at Any Size, to help people of all sizes safely get and stay physically active.

 The revised brochure outlines options such as walking, water workouts, strength training, and mind/body exercises.
 It offers safety tips, suggestions for comfortable workout clothing, questions to ask when choosing a fitness center, and more.
-Also included are sample activity journal and a blank journal page for readers to write down their weekly activity, short- and long-term goals, and planned rewards for their efforts.
+Also included are sample activity jounal and a blank jounal page for readers to write down their weekly activity, short- and long-term goals, and planned rewards for their efforts.
 With colorful photos of people being active, the brochure invites everyone to jump in and get moving!

 To view and download Active at Any Size, visit the WIN website or request printed copies by calling WIN at 877-946-4627.